 Driftwood is a really good thing to have in most aquariums, especially if you have certain types of fish.
 For one, some driftwood definitely looks nice and it adds a homely feel to the fish tank.
 Moreover, fish tend to love driftwood because it gives them a place to hide and something to swim around.
 After all, people add driftwood to the aquarium for the benefit of the fish, for the most part anyway.

 One problem that driftwood often suffers from is that it tends to be very buoyant and float to the surface of the water, often meandering around the tank as if it were a slow-moving fish.
-This is of course not ideal, as chances are that you want the driftwood to be stationary, not drifting around.
+This, of course, is not ideal, as chances are that you want the driftwood to be stationary, not drifting around.
 How to keep driftwood from floating is the problem we are here to help you with today.

-How To Keep Driftwood From Floating
+The 6 Tips to Keep Driftwood From Floating

 There are various ways which you can go about this.
 In all reality, getting driftwood to stop floating around is really not that hard.
 You do need the right tools and know-how, but with both of those things in your arsenal, you should not have any problems whatsoever.
 Let’s talk about the easiest ways to stop aquarium driftwood from floating right now.